 With globalisation and intensified competition, organisations that faced resource constraints, had to increasingly rely on external help to improve their competitiveness.

-Over the years, the feedback from the industry was that there was a varying quality of consulting practices in Singapore.
+Over the years, the feedback from the industry was that there was a varying quality of consulting practises in Singapore.
 SMEs also had the challenging task of finding competent management consultants to help them in their capability upgrading projects.

 In 2007, SPRING Singapore, Workforce Development Agency (WDA) and International Enterprise (IE Singapore) supported the establishment of the Practising Management Consultant Certification Board (PMC-CB), an independent entity, to administer the industry-led PMC scheme to raise the professionalism of the management consulting industry.